Kevin Berlin: "Meet The Artist" | Social Life Magazine 2014

 The artist’s works are found in the collections of Kim Basinger, Luciano Pavarotti, David Letterman, Bill and Hillary Clinton, Henry Buhl, and General Motors.
 Berlin, a Yale University alumnus, studied at the Slade School of Fine Art and has been featured in The New York Times Magazine, Shanghai Daily, The Miami Herald, USA Today, MTV, Tokyo Television, BBC Radio and over 40 television stations across the United States.
 Kevin Berlin’s recent solo exhibitions include shows in New York, London, and Shanghai.

 Kevin Berlin is represented by Gallery Valentine in East Hampton and by Vogelsang Gallery in Brussels.
-The artist lives and works in Southampton, New York, and Florence.
+The artist lives in Southampton, New York, and Florence.